New — webhooks your AI agents can wait on. Hook & Sense opening to early access.

 How HookSense helps

-HookSense lets you replay any captured webhook to any target URL — useful for testing your replay-attack defenses by trying to replay a 10-minute-old request and confirming it's rejected.
+HookSense's `replay_callback` lets an agent re-send any captured callback to any target — useful for testing your replay-attack defenses by replaying a 10-minute-old request and confirming it's rejected before your agent ever sees it.

 Get a free webhook URL